-Frances McIlwaine – Vice Chair of Governors
+Frances McIlwaine – Acting Chair of Governors

 I was born and educated in Scotland.
 After completing a degree in Arabic with French and Spanish, at Edinburgh University, I moved to London to work in the City in the financial sector.
 I used my languages when travelling to meet clients, and I managed my own department and a team of professional staff.